ThinkingInTypes/ThinkingInTypes.github.io/Proposals/PyBeach2025.md

 3. Type annotations provide both constraints and documentation.
 4. The execution path problem: Why testing doesn't solve it.
 5. Immediate feedback from your IDE.
-6. Use constants for robust & debuggable code.
+6. Use constants for robust and debuggable code.
 7. Make illegal states unrepresentable with custom types.
 8. Types solve Design-By-Contract (DBC) problems.
 9. Easier refactoring.